Eriksson, Canucks deal Panthers 6th straight loss, 5-1

 - Sports on TV & radio: Local listings for Seattle games and events

-Vancouver controlled play from the outset, keeping the Panthers pinned in their own end for long stretches.

-Eriksson opened the scoring 12:32 into the second period.
-The left-winger picked off a pass from Mike Hoffman at the Panthers’ blue-line and drove into the offensive zone.
-He beat Luongo with a wrist shot for his eighth goal of the year.
+Midway through the second period, the left-winger picked off a pass from Mike Hoffman at the Panthers’ blue line and drove into the offensive zone.
+Eriksson finished with a wrist shot that beat Florida netminder Roberto Luongo.

-The Panthers responded early in the third, just as Vancouver’s Nikolay Goldobin was released from the box after a hooking penalty.

-Using a screen from former Canucks player Jared McCann, Vatrano scored on a backhanded shot past Markstrom that tied the game.
+He admitted that scoring has been tough lately, so finding the net was a relief.

+“It hasn’t come easy.
+So all you can do is just work hard and just keep working.
+And things will turn around,” Eriksson said.
+“It was definitely nice to score that one tonight.
+And now on to the next one.”

 UP NEXT